freon4dsl/Freon-documentation/docu-content/010_Documentation/070_Under_the_Hood/010_Editor_Framework/+page.md

 - The **Concrete Syntax Tree (CST)**, or **Box Tree**

 Because Freon produces a web-based editor, there is yet another representation of the content: the **Document Object Model (DOM)**.
-According to [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction), the DOM is the data representation of the objects that comprise the structure and content of a document on the web.
+According to <a href="https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction" target="_blank">MDN Web Docs</a>, the DOM is the data representation of the objects that comprise the structure and content of a document on the web.

-In Freon, DOM elements are implemented as [Svelte](https://svelte.dev/) components.
+In Freon, DOM elements are implemented as <a href="https://svelte.dev/" target="_blank">Svelte</a> components.
 Whenever the Freon editor is in use, it keeps these three different representations of the user's model in sync.

 This section of the documentation explains the **Box Tree**.